 Element 1: Brand story

 Introduce your brand to the world.
 A simple summary will give people insight into the heart and soul of your company, which will help them understand how to represent your brand.

 The five key brand components we discussed earlier—mission, vision, audience, personality and values—can all be included.
 Or you may choose to only share some of that publicly.

 Gauge what to include by what would be most useful as a reference point.
-Everything else in your guidelines should hold true to these fundamental components.
+Everything else in your brand guidelines should hold true to these fundamental components.

-Element 2.
-Logo
+Element 2: Logo guidelines

 You may know what color your logo should be, but do you know how it’s going to look in different environments?
 This section of your brand style guide ensures your logo is used in the way you intended.
 It also prevents mistakes—like stretching, altering, condensing or re-aligning—that could send the wrong message.

 Include all approved versions of your logo, describe when to use each one, and show visual examples to make it really clear.